Why a University Practice?

 The University Practice is an integral part to your spiritual formation as a disciple of Jesus Christ.
 Discipleship is not limited to one single activity, but rather, we have a responsibility to continue to practice discipleship in our daily lives.
 The University Spiritual Practice is one way we can encourage each other in our lives as disciples.
 Discipleship involves practice and with it we are better equipped to live the life to which Christ has called us.
 When we commit to healthy spiritual patterns, both individually and in community, we prepare ourselves to be ready for God’s work in and through us.

 Each year at APU, we choose one or more spiritual practices to focus on for the year—rooted in the themes of Scripture and utilized for centuries by the Christian church to foster relationship with God.
 By focusing on these spiritual practices, we expose students to diverse practices that foster spiritual growth which leads to maturity.
 Practices such as prayer, scripture study, worship, service, and witnessing are just a few examples of how we encourage these practices to become part of the daily life our students.
-This year’s spiritual practices are centered on the idea of “speaking life.”
+This year’s spiritual practices are centered on "Worship.”

 - Chapel Focus: Spiritual Formation